-The program includes an experiential component, the Experience, Inquire, Contribute (EIC) component, and course offerings clustered into three focal/topical areas which foreground how the topic of education will be explored:
+The program includes an experiential component, the Experience, Inquire, Contribute (EIC) component, and course offerings clustered into three focal/topical areas:

-Values—focused on who and why we educate, and
+- Values • focused on who and why we educate

-Experience your education with opportunities for learning placements within the community or in related organizations as part of the Bachelor of Arts in Educational Studies program.
+Students will participate in opportunities for learning placements within the community or in related organizations as part of the Bachelor of Arts (Educational Studies).

 The Faculty of Education’s workplace-based learning offers students an opportunity to put theory to practice in the field of learning and education.
 As a student of our Educational Studies program, you’ll develop workplace-specific skills and enhance your professional networks – all while completing your degree.

-If you have any questions or require advising, please contact us in the undergraduate Recruitment, Admissions and Student Services Office in the Faculty of Education.
+If you have any questions or require advising, please contact the undergraduate Recruitment, Admissions and Student Services Office in the Faculty of Education.